Witold Hurewicz: Career

 In the field of general topology his contributions are centred on dimension theory.
 He wrote an important text with Henry Wallman, Dimension Theory, published in 1941.
 A reviewer writes that the book "...is truly a classic.
 It presents the theory of dimension for separable metric spaces with what seems to be an impossible mixture of depth, clarity, precision, succinctness, and comprehensiveness."

 Hurewicz is best remembered for three remarkable contributions to mathematics: his discovery of the higher homotopy groups in 1935–36, his discovery of the long exact homotopy sequence for fibrations in 1941, and the Hurewicz theorem connecting homotopy and homology groups.
 His work led to homological algebra.
 It was during Hurewicz's time as Brouwer's assistant in Amsterdam that he did the work on the higher homotopy groups; "...the idea was not new, but until Hurewicz nobody had pursued it as it should have been.
 Investigators did not expect much new information from groups, which were obviously commutative..."

+Hurewicz was also first to represent a function by an arrow, in about 1940.
+This rapidly displaced the old notation.
+It was proven fundamental for the development of category theory.

 In the late 1940s, he was the doctoral advisor of Yael Dowker.

 Hurewicz had a second textbook published, but this was not until 1958 after his death.
 Lectures on ordinary differential equations is an introduction to ordinary differential equations that again reflects the clarity of his thinking and the quality of his writing.